Richard Ernest Bolton

 His Tank commander 2Lt.
 T Dower was wounded and taken prisoner:

 He was one of only 5 killed, that day, in his Battalion, sadly the Regimental History has his name, incorrectly spelt.
-Oddly the War Diary, which is far more official and included sets of orders, Intelligence reports etc., does not seemed to have survived.
+Oddly the War Diary, which is far more official and included sets of orders, Intelligence reports etc., does not seem to have survived.

 He was, initially, buried near the village of Harbonnieres.